Faculty and Staff

 Dr. Peter Cronholm, Lab Co-Director

-Peter Cronholm, MD, MSCE is an Assistant Professor in the Department of Family Medicine and Community Health.
+Peter Cronholm, MD, MSCE is an Associate Professor in the Department of Family Medicine and Community Health.
 He has completed a Faculty Development Fellowship and a Master of Science in Clinical Epidemiology at the University of Pennsylvania.
 Dr. Cronholm's time is divided between clinical, teaching, research and advocacy interests.
 Dr. Cronholm has expertise in quantitative and qualitative methodologies and study design.
 His research interests have focused on health services regarding: 1) the primary care management of intimate partner violence perpetration; 2) assessing psychosocial needs of families and patients with cancer; 3) screening for adolescent depression in the acute care setting; 4) pre-teen violence prevention initiatives; 5) assessing Philadelphia-area fathering providers’ practices regarding intimate partner violence; and 6) assessing the risk of neighborhood variables on firearm injury and health.
 Dr. Cronholm has a secondary appointment as an Assistant Professor in the Department of Emergency Medicine and is an Affiliate Faculty member in the Graduate Program in Public Health Studies, a Senior Fellow in the Center for Public Health Initiatives, a Senior Scholar at the Leonard Davis Institute for Healthcare Economics, an Associate of the Firearm and Injury Center at Penn, an Associate of the Philadelphia Collaborative Violence Prevention Center, and an Affiliate of the Evelyn Jacobs Ortner-Unity Program in Family Violence at the University of Pennsylvania School of Social Policy & Practice.
 Dr. Cronholm is actively involved in community programs addressing family violence, serving as a member of the Board of Directors, a Clinical Consultant, and former Director of the Men's Council on Family Violence for the Institute for Safe Families (ISF) in addition to being a member of ISF's Clinical Network on Family Violence.
 Dr. Cronholm also serves on the Board of Directors for Women Organized Against Rape (WOAR) and the Men’s Resource Center (MRC).
 Dr. Cronholm also has served as a Clinical Consultant and member of the Policy Committee for the Women's Death Review team: A project of the Philadelphia Department of Public Health, the Philadelphia District Attorney's Office, Women in Transition, and the Philadelphia Health Management Corporation.

 Dr. Carolyn Cannuscio, Lab Faculty